Who we are

 Humankind is committed to reducing deprivation and exclusion and to improving people’s well being.

-We have over 1,400 staff and around 100 volunteers providing services for over 76,000 people.
+We have over 1,800 employees and around 100 volunteers providing services for over 90,000 people.
 Our specialist services include substance use, clinical, employment training and education, housing services, housing support and health, young people and families services.

 Our latest downloadable report highlights our positive impact on the people and communities we serve and explains our key achievements, activity and growth.